-The North Carolina Room is the place for finding information about local and state laws.
+The North Carolina Collection is the place for finding information about local and state laws.
 Much of what you are looking for can be found through the links below.
 Physically located within the department are the print versions of North Carolina General Statutes, Forsyth County Code, and Winston-Salem City Codes.
 You can use these works to find information about landlord/lease laws, noise ordinances, and much more!

 Also located in the N.C.
-Room are the Building Codes.
+Collection are the Building Codes.
 Here you can find out what is legal and illegal when building or remodeling your home.
 It's a great source to check before you tear down that wall or want to see if your contractor is following the codes.